-Since the 2010 revision of the HafenCity Masterplan, the assumption is that there will be 40,000 to 45,000 jobs in HafenCity.
+Since the 2010 revision of the HafenCity Masterplan, the assumption is that there will be 45,000 jobs in HafenCity.
 This means there will soon be far more people working in HafenCity than at its peak as a working port.

 In comparison to many other waterfront projects (such as Canary Wharf in London) HafenCity is not being developed as a purely commercial location.
 Instead, the district is characterised by a fine-grained mix of uses – work, residential, education, culture, leisure, tourism and retailing.
 This diversity of use is not only evident in HafenCity as a whole but also within its individual buildings, where living, office use, retailing, culture and catering are accommodated in a variety of combinations.
 A particular focus in developing HafenCity, therefore, is on the publicly accessible ground-floor uses in each building, e.g. retail stores, restaurants and bars, various services and galleries.
 The requirement to consistently provide five-meter ceiling heights in lower stories, anchored in the purchase agreements and development plans, the reduced floor value rates for ground-floor spaces, and the obligation for developers to seek suitable users create the conditions for a vibrancy and mix that is already a constant feature.

 Meanwhile about 930 companies have based themselves in HafenCity and around 15,000 jobs have been created.
 Corporate headquarters and offices of companies from a whole range of sectors can be found in HafenCity.
 No particular cluster strategy was pursued when attracting companies, though smaller clusters, especially in the media, logistics and energy sectors, have developed.
 The maritime sector in the broadest sense includes for example Kühne + Nagel, COSCO SHIPPING Lines, the shipping company Eukor and DNV, one of HafenCity’s largest employers with 900 staff.